-('Deha', is not just the physical body, but the very state of a Jeeva which is a plastered state of a deteriorating house as explained by Bhushunda previously, and includes the entire world-structure based on the ego, or rather the entire agitation of Jagat that rises and dissolves in Chit, at each and every agitation of the mind.
+['Deha', is not just the physical body, but the very state of a Jeeva which is a 'plastered state of a deteriorating house' as explained by Bhushunda previously; and includes the entire world-structure based on the ego.

+The entire agitation of Jagat of a particular Jeeva, rises and dissolves in Chit, at each and every agitation of the mind.

-The Praana and Apaana are not the inhaling exhaling breaths, but the entire world structure as the perceived, that rise from the Chit and dissolve into it.
+'Praana and Apaana' are not the inhaling and exhaling breaths, but the entire world-structure as the perceived, that rise from the Chit and dissolve into it.